Foundry-Workshop/heroes-unbound/README.md

   - Effect Roll can be performed either by a button on Hero Sheet, or by using `/effect X` command (where `X` is number of d6s)

 ### Content
 This System contains no actual content.
-A game manual of either **Heroes Unbound** as well as certain level of manual input is required to play the game.
+A game manual of **Heroes Unbound** (or other related system) as well as certain level of manual input is required to play the game.

 ## Troubleshooting and Debug
 If you want to have deeper understanding of why system behaves the way it does, **you can enable Debug in system's setting**.